Sirius Minerals share price down 60% after pulling $500 million bond issuance

 Sirius Minerals told investors on Tuesday that it has sufficient capital to cover its six-month strategic review period but admitted that $400 million it raised earlier in the year via a convertible bond issuance would need to be returned.

 Following the announcement, the company’s share price tumbled 60% to 4p a share, with Sirius Minerals management forced to slow development on its Woodsmith mine.

 ‘The company will now conduct a comprehensive strategic review over the next six months to assess and incorporate optimisations to the project development plan and to develop a different financing structure for the funds required,’ Fraser said.

 ‘The process will incorporate feedback from prospective credit providers around the risks associated with construction and will include seeking a major strategic partner for the project,’ he added.

-With the share price in freefall, some traders might see this as an opportunity to short the stock
+With the share price in freefall, some traders might see this an opportunity to short the stock

 While investors who own the stock already might also want to go short to hedge their open positions